lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	````

 1. Add a Move activity to move the generated tabular blobs to the SQL Data Warehouse.
+Notice in the _Sink_ section, how Polybase has been used to copy the data to SQL Data Warehouse.

 	````JavaScript
 	"activities": [